magento/devdocs/src/extensions/marketplace/packaging-v1x-extensions.md

     This takes you to the Create Extension Package page, which consists of six sections:

-    - Package Info
+    - Package info
-    - Release Info
+    - Release info
     - Authors
     - Dependencies
     - Contents
-    - Load Local Package
+    - Load local package

-## Section A: Package Info
+## Section A: Package info

 Enter the name of the extension.
 It is good practice to keep the name short using simple words whenever possible.